MSBen14/belly-button-challenge/README.md

 The dataset reveals that a small handful of microbial species (also called operational taxonomic units, or OTUs, in the study) were present in more than 70% of people, while the rest were relatively rare.

-Please select the test Subject ID No to display the charts and demographic information.
+Please select the "Test Subject ID No" to display the charts and demographic information.